4. Data and Functionality

 final case class Z(b: B) extends XYZ

-When we introduce a type parameter into an ADT, we call it a Generalised Algebraic Data Type (GADT).
+When an ADT refers to itself, we call it a Recursive Algebraic Data Type.

-scalaz.IList, a safe alternative to the stdlib List, is a GADT:
+scalaz.IList, a safe alternative to the stdlib List, is recursive because

 sealed abstract class IList[A]